110 Ministry Drive

 A 529 plan is one way to invest for education.
 It offers you control as the account owner and flexibility in your investment choices.
 529 plans are available in nearly every state and are designed so that any U.S. citizen or resident can open an account and invest for college expenses and those associated with public, private or religious K-12 education.

-Begin investing when a child is young so funds have the potential to grow over time, tax deferred, until you're ready to make tax-free withdrawals.
+Begin investing when a child is young so funds have the potential to grow over time, tax deferred, until you're ready to make qualified tax-free withdrawals.

 Coverdell Education Savings Account »

 A Coverdell Education Savings Account allows you to make an annual nondeductible contribution to a specially designated investment trust account.
-The account grows federal income tax free and withdrawals are tax free.
+The account grows federal income tax free and qualified withdrawals are tax free.
 Coverdell funds can be used for college expenses as well as K-12 expenses.

 UTMA/UGMA Account »